sei-international/LEAPMacro.jl/docs/src/quickstart.md

 There is a great deal of information in the files.
 The configuration file and the output files are described in greater detail elsewhere in this documentation.

 ## Running with LEAP
+The best guide to running with LEAP is the LEAP exercise for the LEAP-Macro plugin.